oharam29/CA400_Final_Year_Project/docs/proposal/proposal.md

 > Describe the general area covered by the project.

 Our project is based off the Mini-mental state examination (MMSE).
-The MMSE is a 30-point questionaire which is used in clinical and reseach practices the exam is used to measure cognitive impairment in patients, also in medicine to screen for dementia.
+The MMSE is a 30-point questionnaire which is used in clinical and research practices the exam is used to measure cognitive impairment in patients, also in medicine to screen for dementia.
-The purpose of the exam is to estimate the severity and progession of cognitive impairment and to follow the course of cognitive changes in a pantient over time.
+The purpose of the exam is to estimate the severity and progression of cognitive impairment and to follow the course of cognitive changes in a patient over time.
+If the project is successful it could be used by medical professionals in order to reduce time spent doing these tests with pen and paper and allow for quicker processing of results.

 ### Outline

 > Outline the proposed project.

 Our project would be a full stack application for carrying out and processing and graphing the results of the Mini Mental State Exam (MMSE).
-We are planning on doing this in C#/.net and incorporating Natural Language Processing to be allow for patient of the test to answer verbally and convert the answer to strings to corrected.
+We are planning on doing this in C#/.net and having 2 modes in the application.
+The mode used would depend on the motor skills which the patient has at the moment i.e. being able to type/select item from a list or on the verbal communication skills if the motor skills have been lost.
+We also plan incorporating Natural Language Processing in order convert the answers given verbally to strings to be corrected.

 ### Background

 > Where did the ideas come from?

+As it stands right now the test is carried out with pen and paper and can take time to process the results in order to determine the serverity of the cognitive impairment.
+The medical professionals then have to store the physical copy of the test and result of the test.
+From speaking to people in the field we found that this can be quite cumbersome and frustrating.
+With the new improvement in technolgoy and how all business and sectors in life are moving to be more modern, we decied we would try to convert this test from using paper and pens to using the newer more modern technolgoys avalibale to us such as computers, laptops and tablets.

 ### Achievements

 > What functions will the project provide?
 Who will the users be?

 The project will be used by doctors and nurses dealing with patients of cognitive impairment.
 It will allow for easier testing of the progression of the impairment and easy storing and accessing of the results of the tests.
-As it stands the test is done with pen and paper and this can be time consuming and can be cumberome to store and keep track of the results of previous tests.
-Our application would allow for quicker testing and then the ability to graph the results and possibly track the progrossion of the cognitive impairment.
+As it stands the test is done with pen and paper and this can be time consuming and can be cumbersome to store and keep track of the results of previous tests.
+Our application would allow for quicker testing and then the ability to graph the results and possibly track the progression of the cognitive impairment.
 It will also allow for a joint user interaction between the tester and the patient if for example the patient has poor motor skill and thus cannot type but can still verbally answer, then the tester could do the typing for the patient

 ### Justification

-> Why/when/where/how will it be useoful?
+> Why/when/where/how will it be useful?

 This would be useful to doctors and nurses who are dealing with patients of cognitive impairment and wish to determine the severity of the impairment.
 It would also be useful for tracking the progression of the impairment to see if the patients brain and motor function is going to deteriorate rapidly or slowly over time.
-This could then be further used to determine the type pf treatment the patient should undergo in order to preserve the motor and brain functon that retain at the present moment.
+This could then be further used to determine the type of treatment the patient should undergo in order to preserve the motor and brain functon that retain at the present moment.

+The application could be put into daily use in hospitals and doctors clinincs around the country and even around the around the world in order to be able to quickly screen for dementia and other cognitive impairments.

 ### Programming language(s)

 > List the proposed language(s) to be used.

-C# / .Net
+C# / .Net for the base application.
+We would like to incorporate a mini database in either SQL/Firebase/MongoDB in order to store patient info such as past test scores and graphic info generateed based on these results.

 ### Programming tools / Tech stack

 > Describe the compiler, database, web server, etc., and any other software tools you plan to use.

 We are hoping to use C# and .Net in order to develop the application.
 We then plan to use Selenium in order to run a suite of autommated regressionl UI tests in order to make sure all aspects of the UI works and fucntions as intended.
 We are also looking into integrating xaramin which is an abstraction layer between the C# code and the Android/iOS platforms.
 This would allow us to tackle the diverse nature of the application and be used on multiple platforms depending on resources avaliable.

 ### Hardware

 > Describe any non-standard hardware components which will be required.

+We do not forsee needing any non standard hardware components.
+However if we do want to test our application on patients we will need attain ethical approval due to the delicate nature of dealing with patients of cognitive impairment and medical professionals.
+We will do our best to carry out any work with such patients and testers in the upmost professional manner in order to achive the best results of our application.

 ### Learning Challenges

 > List the main new things (technologies, languages, tools, etc) that you will have to learn.

 Both of us got an introduction to C#, .NET and Selenium while out on our INTRA placement but now we will have ton use thse skills to develop and application from start to finish.
 This will be challenging as we were both used to worKIng on pre existing applications while on INTRA.
+Another challenge will be getting our C# code to interact with Xaramin and the iOS and Android Platforms if we decide to go down that route.

+We will have to learn an effective method for incorporating a mini database into  the application for record storage and retrevial.
+We will need to make sure all the data is stored properly and able tom be viewed.
+Then the next thing will be to make sure retrieving the data is fast but still returns the right data.

+Another challenge will be to use the results we gather for a certain patient to predict the rate of the progression of the impairment.
+We will need to be very accurate in the predication in order for the feature to be useful in diagnosis and treatment.

 ### Breakdown of work